 1897 Niels Pedersen Grennet, organizer of the Evangelical Lutheran Free Church of Denmark, died.

 1909 Josiah K. Alwood, American United Brethren in Christ clergyman and hymnist, died (b.
 15 July 1828).

 1915 Mary Slessor (b.
 2 December 1848), Scottish missionary to West Africa, died.

 1919 Juho Kustaa Nikander, president of the Suomi Synod, died (b.
 1855, Lammi, Finland).

-1921 J. A. Detzer, president of the English District, died at Detroit, Michigan (b.
+1921 J. A. Detzer, president of the English District from 1915 to 1918, died at Detroit, Michigan (b.
 3 October 1858, Defiance, Ohio).
 He was educated at Concordia College (Fort Wayne, Indiana) and Concordia Seminary (Saint Louis).
 He was ordained and installed as pastor at Evanston, Illinois, in 1881.
 In 1890 he accepted a call to a small English mission in Saint Paul, Minnesota.
 He also served congregations in Detroit and Cleveland.

 1923 Bethesda Hospital, Ambur, India, was dedicated.